Igor Chernat: Murders

-Chernat committed his first murder in November 1985, which he told only after his arrest.
+Chernat committed his first murder in November 1985, which he admitted only after his arrest.

 In March 1986, the maniac went hunting again.
 His second victim was Yevgeniya Nazarova, who had come to visit her soldier husband, who was at that time in the medical unit's infirmary.
-Chernat led the girl from the checkpoint and raped her, then killed her in a fishing line.
+Chernat led the girl from the checkpoint and raped her, then killed her with a fishing line.

 In mid-April 1986, Chernat committed his third murder.
 The victim this time was Viktoria Bykovskaya, the mother of one of the soldiers, who was bringing food to her son in the military unit.

 Soon after, the maniac committed his fourth murder.
 The victim was, again, the wife of one of the soldiers, Elena Ivanova.
 However, this time the pair were observed by a Pvt.
-Zhevolyuk, who told of how he saw the victim on the day of the murder with a soldier, heading to the nearest forest.
+Zhevolyuk, who reported how he saw the victim on the day of the murder with a soldier, heading to the nearest forest.

 Chernat sold everything that he stole from his victims in the market of Vyborg.